dspcoder-org/alpha/questions/10102_detect_cycle_in_linked_list/readme.md

 Given the head of a singly linked list, write a function to detect if the linked list contains a cycle.
 If a cycle is present, return true; otherwise, return false.

-## Input format

-The input consists of two lines.
-The first line contains two space-separated integers n and pos, where n is the number of nodes in the linked list and pos is the index (0-indexed) of the node where the tail connects to.
-The second line contains n space-separated integers, the values of the nodes in the linked list.

 ## Examples

 ### Example 1: